Skip to content

-Experiments on animals are cruel and unethical, but did you know they don’t even lead to treatments and cures for humans?
+Experiments on animals are cruel and unethical, but did you know they don’t reliably lead to treatments and cures for humans?

-Studies show that a staggering 90% of basic research, much of which involves animals, fails to lead to treatments for humans.
-Yet the biggest funder of research in the U.S., the National Institutes of Health (NIH), spends nearly half its annual budget on animal studies.
-That’s $21 billion down the drain every year.
+The most recent independent study shows that a staggering 90% of basic research, most of which involves animals, fails to lead to treatments for humans.
+Yet the biggest funder of research in the world, the U.S. National Institutes of Health (NIH), spends nearly half its annual budget on experiments on animals.
+That was $23 billion down the drain in 2023.

-Why is half the research budget wasted on studies that fail 90% of the time?
+Why is so much of the taxpayer-funded research budget wasted on experiments that overwhelmingly fail?

 We need a better way—and PETA scientists have come up with it.
-The Research Modernization Deal outlines a road map and strategy for optimizing our nation’s investment in research to cure disease—by ending funding for strategies that don’t work (i.e., experiments on animals) and investing in research that’s relevant to humans.
-In 2021, after PETA entities presented the Research Modernization Deal to members of the European Parliament, that body passed (almost unanimously) a resolution calling on the European Commission to create an action plan to end all experiments on animals.
+Research Modernization NOW outlines a strategy for optimizing our nation’s investment in research to cure disease—by ending funding for strategies that don’t work (i.e., experiments on animals) and investing in research that’s relevant to humans.
+In 2021, after PETA entities presented the this plan to members of the European Parliament, that body passed (almost unanimously) a resolution calling on the European Commission to create an action plan to end all experiments on animals.

 NIH has failed to take effective steps to address the following problems:

-• Ninety-five percent of all new drugs that test safe and effective in animal tests fail or cause harm in human clinical trials.
+• Ninety-five percent of all new drugs that test safe and effective in animal tests fail in human clinical trials, most because they don’t work or actually turn out to be dangerous.

 • The failure rate of new drugs developed using animals in specific disease research areas exceeds 95%.
 Here are a few examples.